project-gemmi/gemmi/docs/cif.rst

 ========

 The examples here use C++11 or Python.
-Full working code code can be found in the examples__ directory.
+Full working code can be found in the examples__ directory.

 The examples below can be run on one or more PDBx/mmCIF files.
 The ones that perform PDB-wide analysis are meant to be run on a